techidaily/site-ai-voice-clone/source/_posts/2024-approved-authors-recommended-the-best-text-voice-generators-for-all-platforms.md

 ##### Step 1 Create a Live Shopping Rooms

- Once you have logged in to[Virbo Live tool](https://virbo.wondershare.com/live) , click “Create Project” or select a template of choice from the available ones to create a new live room.
+ Once you have logged in to [Virbo Live tool](https://virbo.wondershare.com/live) , click “Create Project” or select a template of choice from the available ones to create a new live room.

 ![live shopping rooms](https://images.wondershare.com/virbo/article/5-must-know-hacks-to-beat-deepfake-attacks-streamer-survival-guide-3.jpg)